geloman-likes-rust/dotfiles/README.md

 ## `handy-scripts` user-friendly guide

+before using all of these handy scripts, u must have all of these tools installed on your machine:

 ### some prerequisite tools:

-before using all of these scripts, u must have all of these tools installed on your machine:

 - [**`nvim`**](https://github.com/neovim/neovim) - neovim
 - [**`rg`**](https://github.com/BurntSushi/ripgrep) - ripgrep